TomBerton/GitHub-Actions-Playground/Jupyter_Notebook_Testing.md

 For this workflow, we'll create two jobs.
 The first job will be the "check" job.
 This job will check the PR for solved Jupyter notebook files.
 If there any solved files in the PR then the second job ("test") will download the dependencies, build the `dev` environment, activate it, and execute / test the solved files.

+* Our build will "Checkout repository code" and will run on the latest version of ubuntu.
+* We create a variable to reference the changed Jupyter notebook files with the `jn-files-found` object.
+We can reference this object later to get the outputs of the job, or the changed files.

 ```yaml
 jobs:
   check: